ljw1004/csharpspec/csharp/delegates.md

 class X
 {
     static bool F(int i) {...}
     static bool G(string s) {...}
 }
 ```

 The method `X.F` is compatible with the delegate type `Predicate<int>` and the method `X.G` is compatible with the delegate type `Predicate<string>` .

-The only way to declare a delegate type is via a *delegate-declaration*.
+The only way to declare a delegate type is via a *delegate_declaration*.
 A delegate type is a class type that is derived from `System.Delegate`.
 Delegate types are implicitly `sealed`, so it is not permissible to derive any type from a delegate type.
 It is also not permissible to derive a non-delegate class type from `System.Delegate`.
 Note that `System.Delegate` is not itself a delegate type; it is a class type from which all delegate types are derived.

 C# provides special syntax for delegate instantiation and invocation.
 Except for instantiation, any operation that can be applied to a class or class instance can also be applied to a delegate class or instance, respectively.
 In particular, it is possible to access members of the `System.Delegate` type via the usual member access syntax.

 The set of methods encapsulated by a delegate instance is called an invocation list.
 When a delegate instance is created (§15.2) from a single method, it encapsulates that method, and its invocation list contains only one entry.
-However, when two non-null delegate instances are combined, their invocation lists are concatenated—in the order left operand then right operand—to form a new invocation list, which contains two or more entries.
+However, when two non-null delegate instances are combined, their invocation lists are concatenated -- in the order left operand then right operand -- to form a new invocation list, which contains two or more entries.

 Delegates are combined using the binary `+` (§7.8.4) and `+=` operators (§7.17.2).
 A delegate can be removed from a combination of delegates, using the binary `-` (§7.8.5) and `-=` operators (§7.17.2).
 Delegates can be compared for equality (§7.10.8).